-The supporter, Matthew Stott, pleaded guilty to pitch encroachment and using threatening behavior and has subsequently been punished with the ban in addition to a 56-day prison sentence suspended for a year, a three-month curfew and 120 hours unpaid work.
+The supporter, named Matthew Stott, pleaded guilty to pitch encroachment and using threatening behaviour and has subsequently been punished with the ban and a 56-day prison sentence suspended for a year, a three-month curfew and 120 hours unpaid work.

-District Judge Richardson reserved praise for Manchester City goalkeeper Joe Hart, who intervened to stop the fan from reaching Ferdinand.
+However, District Judge Richardson did reserve praise for Manchester City goalkeeper Joe Hart, who intervened to stop the fan from reaching Ferdinand.

 The incident occurred after Robin van Persie scored a last-minute winner to put United 3-2 up against their cross-city rivals.

 Several Manchester United players ran to the stands to celebrate, sparking angry scenes in which Ferdinand was first hit in the face with a coin.